-The Washington University fellowship in Urogynecology & Reconstructive Pelvic Surgery is an ACGME-accredited three-year program for individuals who have completed residency training in obstetrics and gynecology or urology at an ACGME-approved program.
+The WashU Medicine fellowship in Urogynecology & Reconstructive Pelvic Surgery is an ACGME-accredited three-year program for individuals who have completed residency training in obstetrics and gynecology or urology at an ACGME-approved program.
 The ideal candidate for this program is strongly interested in pursuing a career in academic urogynecology, including excellence and leadership in education, research, and patient care.

 The curriculum is designed to provide board training and experience in clinical care and research for women with pelvic floor disorders.
 Clinical rotations include in-patient and outpatient urogynecology, urology, gastroenterology, colorectal surgery, pelvic floor physical therapy, and geriatrics.
-Both surgical and non-surgical approaches to treatment are emphasized.
-Fellows develop surgical expertise which includes abdominal, vaginal, and laparoscopic/robotic approaches to pelvic floor disorders.
-Certificate in Clinical Research, Masters in Clinical Research, other degree, or, T32 Fellowship position may be available.
+Fellows experience the full breadth of urogynecology care.
+Fellows develop surgical expertise, which includes abdominal, vaginal, laparoscopi,c and robotic approaches to pelvic floor disorders

 Program

-The primary goal of the Washington University and Barnes-Jewish Hospital URPS fellowship is to provide fellows with advanced training and experience in the clinical care of women with pelvic floor disorders and in the theoretical and practical aspects of basic science, translation and clinic research.
+The primary goal of WashU and Barnes-Jewish Hospital URPS fellowship is to provide fellows with advanced training and experience in the clinical care of women with pelvic floor disorders and in the theoretical and practical aspects of basic science, translation, and clinic research.

 The fellowship program consists of:

 The fellows’ clinical experience will allow them to provide high-quality care to women and consultative services to professional colleagues regarding pelvic floor disorders.
-Their research experience will enable them to contribute to the advancement of the field, pursue independent research careers, and serve as research mentors to others.
+The fellow research experience will enable them to contribute to the advancement of the field.

 Urogynecology & Reconstructive Pelvic Surgery (18 months)

 URPS rotations involve both four-week dedicated rotations on the outpatient and inpatient URPS services.
-Clinical sites for these rotations include Washington University Medical Campus / Barnes-Jewish Hospital, as well as Barnes West County and Missouri Baptist Medical Center.
+Clinical sites for these rotations include WashU Medical Campus / Barnes-Jewish Hospital, as well as Missouri Baptist Medical Center, Barnes West County, and Progress West.

 Female Urology (2 months)